 Check your eligibility for a Bajaj Finserv Insta EMI Card to make either choice more affordable.
 You may already be eligible, find out by entering your mobile number and OTP.

-Linux and Windows OS online with Insta EMI Card
+How to shop Linux and Windows operating system online with Insta EMI Card

 The difference between Linux and Windows extends to how you acquire them.
 Here is how to purchase using your Bajaj Finserv Insta EMI Card: